 for the constant flow of energy through out our bodies.
 If these

 then you can correct this imbalance by imagining them being cleared

-from negative energies such as resentment, fear
+from negative energies such as resentment, fear or trauma.

-your sense of well-being in general as they conduct the natural flow
+sense of well-being in general as they conduct the natural flow

 of energy through our bodies.
 Chakras that are blocked are thought

 to cause physical disease and emotional and spiritual dis-ease.

 Common blockages are negative emotions, the desire to hurt, being

-emotionally hurt, and the holding on to of fears
+emotionally hurt, and the holding on to of fears and resentment

-of the spheres that extends outside our bodies.
+the spheres that extends outside our bodies.
 They exist in a constant

-state of renewal that can be enhanced by meditation,
+state of renewal that can be enhanced by meditation, creative visualization,

 light working and breath work.